How is melanoma skin cancer diagnosed?

-If melanoma has been diagnosed and has any concerning features (such as being at least a certain thickness), a sentinel lymph node biopsy is often done to determine if it has spread to nearby lymph nodes, which in turn might affect treatment options.
+If melanoma has been diagnosed and has any concerning features (such as being at least a certain thickness), a sentinel lymph node biopsy is often done to see if it has spread to nearby lymph nodes, which in turn might affect treatment options.
 This test can be used to find the lymph nodes that are likely to be the first place the melanoma would go if it has spread.
-That is why these lymph nodes are called sentinel nodes (they stand sentinel, or watch, over the tumor, so to speak).
+These lymph nodes are called sentinel nodes (they stand sentinel, or watch, over the tumor, so to speak).

 To find the sentinel lymph node (or nodes), the doctor injects a small amount of a radioactive substance (and sometimes a blue dye) into the area of the melanoma.
-After an hour or so, the doctor checks various lymph node areas with a radioactivity detector (which works like a Geiger counter).
-A small incision is made in the identified lymph node area.
-The lymph nodes are then checked to find which one(s) turned blue or became radioactive.
+After an hour or so, the doctor checks for radioactivity in the lymph node areas near the tumor.
+Once the radioactive area is found, a small incision is made.
+The lymph nodes are then checked to find which one(s) became radioactive and turned blue.
 These sentinel nodes are removed and looked at under a microscope.